-Switzerland, for many, is known for its delightful cheese and chocolates and its stunning mountains as well as being the birthplace of watch manufacturers Rolex.
+Switzerland, by many, is known for its delightful cheese and chocolates and its stunning mountains as well as being the birthplace of watch manufacturers Rolex.
 However, there's much more to know about the central European country.

 Here are 10 facts you probably didn't know about Switzerland.